EudoraYy/FGCFL/README.md

-# FGCFL
+# FedFOC

-FGCFL: Fine-grained Distribution Similarity Identification for One-shot Clustered Federated Learning
+FedFOC: Efficient and Scalable Personalized Federated Learning via Fine-grained One-shot Clustering

-We will upload and update the code later
+We will upload the code later.